 - Apply a second layer of candy coating to leaves; refrigerate for at least 15 minutes or overnight.
 Gently peel leaves from coating.

 - Line a baking sheet with waxed paper and grease the paper; set aside.
 In a microwave, melt chocolate chips and shortening; stir until smooth.
-Dip ends of Popsicle sticks into chocolate and insert into oranges.
+Dip ends of wooden pop sticks into chocolate and insert into oranges.
 Let stand until chocolate is set.

 - Melt caramels and water in a microwave; stir until smooth.
 Dip oranges into caramel; turn to coat.
 Place on prepared pan and let stand until set.